inepali/meetup-ionic-deep-dive/README.md

 > ionic cordova --help
 ```

- will appear as below in picture.
-This is a template application, where we will start working and add our own functionalities.
-We will modify this application with 4 tabs and each tab for following functions.
+The template application is ready and modify it with 4 tabs and each tab for following functions.

 - Tab1 = Camera
 - Tab2 = Barcode Scanner